2021 Azerbaijan Grand Prix: Practice

 The first practice session started at 12:30 local time (UTC+4) on 4 June, with second practice session starting at 16:00 on the same day, with a third practice session due to start at 13:00 local time on 5 June, with a three sessions lasting one hour.
 The first session ended with the Red Bull Racing of Max Verstappen fastest ahead of the Ferrari duo of Charles Leclerc and Carlos Sainz Jr. Mercedes had a low key session with Lewis Hamilton and Valtteri Bottas in seventh fastest and tenth fastest respectively.
 Sergio Pérez was fastest in the second session ahead of Red Bull teammate Verstappen and Sainz.
-Leclerc finished 4th having caused a virtual safety car after hitting the barrier at turn 15.
+Leclerc finished 4th having caused a yellow flag after hitting the barrier at turn 15.
 Nicholas Latifi caused a red flag after his Williams car's engine failed.
 The Mercedes pair Hamilton and Bottas once again struggled finishing 11th and 15th fastest respectively.